yangxuan8282/rpi3-pxe-docker/README.md

 ./setup-lakka.sh
 ```

-fot other os, most system should work with netboot, tested: DietPi, piCore(tinycorelinux), pilfs(although not a distros), Sabayon, voidlinux, aosc, if not work use the raspbian [boot tarball](http://downloads.raspberrypi.org/raspbian_lite/archive/2018-06-29-03:25/boot.tar.xz) instead, for alpine need comment out alpine initramfs in config.txt(both 32bit and 64bit works)
+fot other os, most system should work with netboot, tested: DietPi, piCore(tinycorelinux), pilfs(although not a distros), Sabayon, voidlinux, Devuan, AOSC, if not work use the raspbian [boot tarball](http://downloads.raspberrypi.org/raspbian_lite/archive/2018-06-29-03:25/boot.tar.xz) instead, for alpine need comment out alpine initramfs in config.txt(the new alpine rpi kernel seems have some issues, need use raspbian kernel)

 not work: archlinux arm, manjaro arm, fedora(kernel panic, use raspberry pi downstream kernel might be work), ubuntu rpi2 image(stuck at network config)